rodrigoieh/Monk/README.md

 The work to indentify if a match is unique and valuable for the analysis is work of the analyst.

+P.S: The example report was the comparison of the same executable, see images for proof.

 ## [TO DO]
 - Match similar bytes using ssdeep